DougallWinship/deform/README.md

 # Deform
-Easily define consistent forms which can be subsequently manipulated (or deformed!).
+Easily define consistent forms in PHP, which can be subsequently manipulated (or deformed!).

 ## Why?
 Forms are repetitive to code.